vsoch/pipeline-cookiecutter/README.md

 {{cookiecutter.project_name}} Encode Pipeline
 =============================================

 This is a work in progress, a template for an example repository.
+The documentation will be found in this README until development is more finalized, and then move into a proper format.

+## Usage
 You can generate your starter ENCODE repository by doing the following:

-## Usage

 1. Install cookiecutter